Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Domination of the 4th chaotic projection

 Here, $b_{k}$, $\hat{b}_{K}$ are independent real Berry Random Waves with wave-numbers $k$ and $K$ respectively, $\N(b_k,\hat{b}_K,\D_l)[2q]$ denotes the $2q$-th Wiener Chaos projection of the nodal number $\N(b_k,\hat{b}_K,\D_l)$ and $\mathrm{diam}(\D)$ denotes the diameter of the domain $\D$. \end{lemma}

-\begin{proof}[Proof of Lemma \ref{l.lcan}] In this proof, we will use the notation introduced in \ref{N.S1}-\ref{N.S6}.
-In particular, $b_{k_{-1}}$, $b_{k_1}$ will denote a pair of independent Berry Random Waves with wave-numbers $k_{-1}$ and $k_1$ which are $\geq 2$.
-We split the argument into four parts:
+\begin{proof}[Proof of Lemma \ref{l.lcan}] The main idea of this proof is classical: we use Kac-Rice formula, asymptotic properties of Bessel functions and take advantage of the fact that each subdomain $\mathcal{D}_i$ is small and there are not too many singular pairs $(\mathcal{D}_i,\mathcal{D}_j)$ of such domains.
+In this proof, we will use the notation introduced in \ref{N.S1}-\ref{N.S6}.
+In particular, $b_{k_{-1}}$, $b_{k_1}$ will denote a pair of independent Berry Random Waves with wave-numbers $k_{-1}$ and $k_1$ which are $\geq 2$.We split the argument into four parts:

-\paragraph{Step 1.} Let $Q_1$ be one of the covering squares for $\D$, described in the Definition \ref{d.DcsQ}.
+\paragraph{Step 1.} In this step, we apply the classical Kac-Rice formula to derive the integral, which we will aim to control throughout the rest of the lemma.
+Let $Q_1$ be one of the covering squares for $\D$, described in Definition \ref{d.DcsQ}.
 Using the bound on a number of singular pair of cells from Lemma \ref{l.nesc}, the Cauchy-Schwarz inequality and Lemma \ref{l.enn} for the value of the expectation, we obtain

 where $\CC>0$ is a numerical constant taken from Lemma \ref{l.nesc}.
 Denoting with $\varphi_{(b_{k_p}(x),b_{k_p}(y))}(0,0)$ the (Gaussian) density of the vector $(b_{k_p}(x),b_{k_p}(y))$ at the point zero, and using the Kac-Rice formula (see \cite[p.
 164, Theorem 6.3 (Rice Formula for the k-th Moment)]{AW09}) we obtain that